MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 To reindex a **collection**, execute the script **TriggerCollectionIndexing.ps1** with administrative privileges.
 You're prompted to enter:

-* The SQL server instance name where the Azure DevOps Server or TFS configuration database is.
+* The SQL server instance name where the Azure DevOps Server configuration database is.
-* The name of the Azure DevOps Server or TFS collection database.
+* The name of the Azure DevOps Server collection database.
-* The name of the Azure DevOps Server or TFS configuration database.
+* The name of the Azure DevOps Server configuration database.
 * The name of the collection.
 * The entities to reindex.
 Can be one of the following values:
   - **All**